2022 - 2023 School YearHomeschool Program

 In-person courses offered during the regular school year during the Spring semester can include Strings, Theater, Engineering, Fine Arts, Photography, Poetry Class, Games & Movement, C.A.R.E.
 Class and Handwork.
 Each course is facilitated by one of our experienced faculty members.

 The 2022-2023 program will kickoff in February 2023.
 All programs will follow the Waldorf School at Moraine Farm school calendar and observe listed holidays and school breaks.
 The program will adhere to the safety and mask protocols outlined in our school’s Reopening Plan.
 All students must be at least 7 years old at start of program to enroll.
 Please see the course descriptions below or email homeschool@

 10:30 AM – 2:45 PM

-The semester-long program runs weekly on Tuesdays and Thursdays with four, 45-minute classes per day.
-Each semester will offer a different selection of subjects (see below).
+The program will run classes weekly with four, 45-minute classes per day.
+Each trimester will offer a different selection of subjects (see below).

 The homeschool program is offered as a whole semester-long package rate.
 We are unable to offer individual class programs at this time.
 Please note that we’ll be observing all school holidays, parent-teacher conferences, and breaks.

 Instrument rental is not included.